 There's also different data for how much carbon the average tree sequesters.
 This obviously depends on tree type, growth speed, lifespan, and so on.
 It seems to vary between 15 to 30 kg (38ish to 70ish lbs) per tree per year, or hundreds of kilos/pounds over their lifetime.

-I've decided to donate to Eden to have 1 tree planted for every 5GB of bandwidth used by my site, as well the bandwidth used by the ads displayed on my site.
+I've decided to donate to Eden and Mossy Earth to have trees planted and landscape restoration projects supported for every 5GB of bandwidth used by my site, as well the bandwidth used by the ads displayed on my site.
 I feel like that responsibility falls on me rather than the ad providers.
-These numbers are a bit overkill when it comes to being carbon neutral, but more trees are definitely needed in many parts of the world, so better overcompensation than under-compensation.
+These numbers are a bit overkill when it comes to being carbon neutral, but more restoration projects are definitely needed in many parts of the world, so better overcompensation than under-compensation.

 You can keep check of my monthly donation progress (in number of trees) on my Eden Reforestation Projects profile, found here.
 As a way of retroactively reaching carbon neutrality for the years my sites has been in use so far, I've made a one-time larger donation.